-Husband, father, and “Jeopardy” game show host Alex Trebek died on Nov.
-8, 2020, following his battle with advanced pancreatic cancer.
+Alex Trebek's net worth became the subject of strange online advertisements in the weeks following his death.
+The husband, father, and "Jeopardy" game show host died on Nov.
+8, 2020, following a battle with advanced pancreatic cancer.

 The ads were sponsored by LifeExact, The Financial Mag, Travel Patriot, and perhaps others, and were routed through Zemanta, which is owned by Outbrain.
 Crunchbase defined Outbrain as "a content discovery platform providing publishers a service for recommended links to increase traffic and generate revenue."
 Outbrain (via Zemanta) provided the technology that allowed the Trebek ads to appear, while LifeExact, The Financial Mag, and Travel Patriot hosted the landing pages.
 The landing pages featured an image slideshow, with one celebrity name and net worth figure per page.
 The slideshow story was headlined as: "52 Celebrities & Their Huge Net Worth – Chadwick Boseman's Net Worth Left Us in Disbelief."